Choose the appropriate center mode

 }

-The session checks whether the current center mode is valid every frame.
-If it is valid, the session will immediately attempt to use the new center mode.
+During each frame update, the session checks if the current center mode is valid.
+If valid, the session immediately attempts to use the new center mode.

-In the video above, the session initially uses the FirstTarget mode, with the center object being the Christmas tree (bright blue point cloud).
-We then manually change the center mode to Camera mode, and the center object becomes the camera (blue cone).
-For a detailed description of the video content, refer to AR Session's center mode.
+In the video above, the session initially uses FirstTarget mode, with the Christmas tree (light-blue point cloud) as the center object.
+We then manually change the center mode to Camera mode, making the camera (blue cone) the center object.
+For a detailed description of the video content, refer to Center modes in AR session.

-When the session updates, if the modified center mode is invalid in the current session, the CenterMode property will automatically be reset to the first available center mode (usually FirstTarget or SessionOrigin), and a warning message will be logged:
+During session updates, if the modified center mode is invalid in the current session, the CenterMode property is automatically reset to the first available center mode (usually FirstTarget or SessionOrigin), and a warning message is logged:

 Center mode {Value} is unavailable in this session, reset to {NewValue}.

-In many cases, using FirstTarget or SpecificTarget mode, with target as the center for content creation, is more user-friendly.
-This ensures that the reference points placed under target remain stationary and are not unnecessarily affected by the movement of XR Origin or camera (e.g., affecting physics system calculations).
-However, this is not absolute.
-Specifically:
+Often, using FirstTarget or SpecificTarget mode with target as the center is more user-friendly for content creation.
+This ensures that content reference points placed under target remain stationary and are not unnecessarily affected by movements of XR Origin or camera (e.g., affecting physics system calculations).
+However, this is not absolute:

-When unsure which mode to choose, use the default value, i.e., FirstTarget as the center
+When unsure, use the default value, i.e., FirstTarget center

-Camera mode is more suitable for scenarios where the physical camera is stationary (e.g., card battle AR using a fixed camera).
-In such cases, using Camera mode is more convenient for content creation.
+Camera mode is more suitable for scenarios where the physical camera is stationary (e.g., AR card battle games using fixed cameras), as it facilitates content creation.

 Common center modes for different AR features

-When using certain AR features individually, some center modes are more commonly used.
-The table below lists the commonly used center modes corresponding to these AR features:
+When using certain AR features individually, specific center modes are more commonly used.
+The table below lists the common center modes for these AR features:

 |---|---|